 Taste to check seasoning and acid (the lemon and vinegar), add more if you think it needs it.

-Kitchen note: the brand of firm tofu you use will determine how much water you need.
-If you make the mixture too wet/runny, strain it though a nut bag, or leave it overnight in the fridge in a muslin lined sieve.
+Cook’s note: the brand of firm tofu you use will determine how much water you need.
+If you make the mixture too wet/runny, strain it though a nut bag, or leave it overnight in the fridge in a muslin lined sieve to strain.